I am a new CW operator. Can I check into the New Zealand Net?

 I don’t have any traffic.
 Can I check in?

-Yes!
-The NZ Net welcomes all check-ins and you can just say hello and give some signal reports.
-Or listen for you friends, and call them after the net for a chat.
+Yes, the NZ Net welcomes all check-ins!
+You can simply say hello and give some signal reports.
+Or listen for a friend, and call them after the net for a chat.

 How long does the net last?

-Usually about 10 minutes, but longer if there’s traffic to be handled.
+Usually 10-15 minutes, but longer if there’s traffic to be handled.